kcsct/ansible-semaphore/README.md

 2. **Retry run** template → uses `--limit @retry_files/...` → re-runs only the failed hosts.
 3. **Reports** are CSV files in `./reports/` for auditing run status.

-Please reach out if you have any questions or need further customization!